ABindoff/ABindoff.github.io/_posts/2016-11-18-functional-programming.markdown

-...even though this does work
+...even though this does work-

 > negate(a %in% b)